-Bryan Proksch is assistant professor of music history at Lamar University in Beaumont, Texas.
-His research centers on the reception and “revival” of Haydn’s music in the early twentieth century, though he also works more generally on Viennese Classicism and the history of the trumpet.
-His essays have appeared in the Journal of the American Musicological Society (2011), the Journal of Musicological Research (2009), the Journal of the Arnold Schoenberg Center (2012), the Historic Brass Society Journal (2008 & 2011), the International Trumpet Guild Journal (2003, 2007, 2009, & 2011) and elsewhere.
-His entry on Herb Alpert is forthcoming in the New Grove Dictionary of Music and Musicians.
-He has spoken at symposia held by the Haydn Festspiele in Eisenstadt, Austria (2011), by the Arnold Schönberg Center in Vienna (2006), by York University in Toronto, Canada (2009) and at meetings of the American Musicological Society (2005, 2008, 2013) and the Historic Brass Society (2008 & 2010).
-In 2007 he received grants from the Avenir Foundation for a month’s residence at the Schönberg Center to study that composer’s aesthetics and analytic techniques.His service includes working as the creator and editor of the International Trumpet Guild Journal’s “Repertoire Corner” column, as the newsletter/website editor for the Historic Brass Society, and as the organist and music director at St. John’s Lutheran Church in Lake Charles, Louisiana.
-In 2012 he earned his Service Playing Certificate from the American Guild of Organists.
+Bryan Proksch is associate professor of music history and literature at Lamar University in Beaumont, Texas.
+His research centers on the reception and “revival” of Haydn’s music in the early twentieth century, Viennese Classicism, the history of the trumpet, and more recently Sousa and bands at the turn of the twentieth century.
+He has written two books: Reviving Haydn: New Appreciations in the Twentieth Century (Rochester, 2015) and A Sousa Reader: Essays, Interviews, and Clippings (GIA 2017).
+His essays have appeared in the Journal of the American Musicological Society (2011), the Journal of Musicological Research (2009), the Journal of the Arnold Schoenberg Center (2012), the Historic Brass Society Journal (2008, 2011, 2014, and 2015), the International Trumpet Guild Journal (2003, 2007, 2009, 2011, and 2016), and elsewhere.
+He wrote the entry on Herb Alpert for the New Grove Dictionary of Music and Musicians.
+He has spoken at symposia held by the Haydn Festspiele in Eisenstadt, Austria (2011), by the Arnold Schönberg Center in Vienna (2006), by York University in Toronto, Canada (2009) and at meetings of the American Musicological Society (2005, 2008, and 2013) and the Historic Brass Society (2008 and 2010).
+He is a National Arts Associate of Sigma Alpha Iota music fraternity.
+In 2007 he received grants from the Avenir Foundation for a month’s residence at the Schönberg Center to study that composer’s aesthetics and analytic techniques.His service includes working as the president of the Southern Chapter of the American Musicological Society (2016-2018 term), creator and editor of the International Trumpet Guild Journal’s “Repertoire Corner” column, as the newsletter/website editor for the Historic Brass Society, and as the organist and music director at St. John’s Lutheran Church in Lake Charles, Louisiana.
+He is a Colleague of the American Guild of Organists and holds a Service Playing Certificate from the same organization.

-Last updated December 2012
+Last updated December 2016